It's been ten years since he's seen those eyes.

 But regardless of what Noctis wants, morning will come anyways.
 And when it does, he has no choice but to move forward.

 He inhales sharply, feeling the familiar motion and weight of his body returning to him.
 And then, like a boulder had been smashed into his chest, he falls to the ground and swears that he hears one of his ribs crack on impact.

 Running his finger over his body, he doesn't detect any wounds too grave and nothing actively bleeding.
 However, in the place of his naval, Noctis notices what appears to be a large gash that's just begun to heal over.
 A giant scar that ripples out like crackling lightning from his stomach.

 Slowly, he gets up.
 This is the rubble of Insomnia from inside of the Citadel, just as Noctis remembers it.
 Expect this time, there is no chaos, no fight.
 Only the gentle comfort of silence that guides him through.

 It's odd seeing the entire containment of his childhood, arguably his whole life, reduced to mere ash.
 Scattered about on the floor just as Noctis had once been.

 For now, it seems he's been pieced back together.
 The real thing?
 The memories of their former king?
 He feels real, he feels alive and he hopes that that's enough to make it so.

 The feeling of air flooding into his lungs is, at the very least, a simple comfort.
-He makes way for the entrance, easy to see as small bit of sunlight poor in through the cracks in the roof and on the walls.
+He makes way for the entrance, easy enough to see a small bit of sunlight pour in through the cracks in the roof and on the walls.
 Luckily, he doesn’t find the door obscured by rubble or dirt.
 It’s been mostly cleared off.